Travel Guide Deauville

 The market hall is open every Tuesday, Friday and Saturday mornings all year round and on Sundays and bank holidays from 22 February to 8 November.

 In for some gambling?
-Visit the casino of Deauville, which is located in a unique and beautiful building on the sea side of the town.
+Visit the casino of Deauville, which is located in a unique and beautiful building on the seaside of the town.
 It was built in 1912 and is more than just a casino.
 It is known for its nightlife with the nightclub and cinema inside.

 Deauville is easy to reach via plane, boat, train or by car.
-It is only 2 hours away by rail or road and therefor visited by a lot of Parisians during the weekend and holidays.
+It is only 2 hours away by rail or road and therefore visited by a lot of Parisians during the weekend and holidays.
 The nearest airport is Deauville-Saint-Gatien Airport.
 The ports cover a total of 1250 berths, which makes Deauville the second largest port of Normandy.

 Next to Parisians, Deauville attracts lots of tourists who are on their round trip through the Normandy region.
-It is a nice place to stay for a couple of days, when visiting neighbor cities like Trouville, Cabourg and Caen.
+It is a nice place to stay for a couple of days when visiting neighbor cities like Trouville, Cabourg, and Caen.

-Deauville offers 4 golf courses, 2 racecourses offering flat races, trotting races and obstacle races, and 2 ports, that makes space for yachting.
+Deauville offers 4 golf courses, 2 racecourses offering flat races, trotting races, and obstacle races, and 2 ports, that makes space for yachting.